mlcimscdsmbse/project-smokingweight/README.md

 This project has to be submitted using
 [GitHub Classroom](https://classroom.github.com).
 This
-means that you should have cloned the GitHub repo of this project from the organization account for MLCI in the corresponding academic year at https://github.com/MLCIXXXX using the submission link provided at the Google Classroom.
+means that you should have cloned the GitHub repo of this project from the organization account for CIML in the corresponding academic year at https://github.com/MLCIXX using the submission link provided at the Google Classroom.

 Once you have cloned this GitHub repo, then you can work on it in